poz-dev/ToDoApp/README.md

 # ToDoApp
-ToDoApp made with tutorial using SwiftUi.
+ToDoApp made with tutorial using SwiftUi, MVVM and UserDefaults.